protieusz/Nova/README.md

 -Top case of the Bofa was modified with a larger hole in place of the former encoder placement.

--QMK code was borrowed from bally by aki27 and modified by add the Nova's key matrix layout into the code.
+-QMK code was borrowed from [Ploopy Adept](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ploopyco/madromys) and modified by adding the Nova's key matrix layout into the code.
 No changes were made to the trackball code.

 #Render & Test Fitting Pics: